 Dr. Mancinelli obtained an Associate of Arts degree from Columbia Basin College, a Bachelor of Arts degree from Central Washington University, a Master of Science degree from Southern Oregon University and a Doctorate of Educational Leadership from Washington State University.

-As the Assistant Vice Chancellor for Academic Affairs, Dr. McAteer leads the AVID for Higher Education and Million Women Mentor programs and is responsible for undergraduate curriculum and academic advising.
-Dr. McAteer received the President’s Distinguished Teaching Award for Non-tenure Track Faculty at Washington State University in 2015.
+As the vice chancellor for academic affairs, Dr. McAteer is the chief academic officer for the campus and leads the AVID for Higher Education student success initiative.
+She received the President’s Distinguished Teaching Award for non-tenure track faculty at Washington State University in 2015.

 Dr. Chris Meiers previously served as Associate Vice Chancellor of Student Services at the University of Kansas Medical Center.
 His experience in higher education includes positions as a registrar, admissions counselor, financial aid director, fitness center director, ombudsman, and clinical assistant professor.